Contributing to Zulip¶

 While each third-party program has its own rules and requirements, the Zulip community’s approaches all of these programs with these ideas in mind:

-Most of our interns end up sticking around the project long-term, and many quickly become core team members.
+Most of our outreach program participants end up sticking around the project long-term, and many have become core team members, maintaining important parts of the project.
 We hope you apply!

 Google Summer of Code¶

-GSoC is by far the largest of our internship programs (we had 14 GSoC students in summer 2017).
-While we don’t control how many slots Google allocates to Zulip, we hope to mentor a similar number of students in 2018.
+The largest outreach program Zulip participates in is GSoC (14 students in 2017; 11 in 2018; 17 in 2019; 18 in 2020).
+While we don’t control how many slots Google allocates to Zulip, we hope to mentor a similar number of students in future summers.

 We also have in some past years run a Zulip Summer of Code (ZSoC) program for students who we didn’t have enough slots to accept for GSoC but were able to find funding for.
 Student expectations are the same as with GSoC, and it has no separate application process; your GSoC application is your ZSoC application.
 If we’d like to select you for ZSoC, we’ll contact you when the GSoC results are announced.